This article was last updated by on

 Wait!
 The tale of Coconut Palm benefits does not end here.
 You can even use its embryo to get benefits.

-Coconut embryos are small, fleshy balls found inside of Coconut that form when the Coconut is mature and ready to sprout leaves.
+Coconut embryos are small, fleshy balls found inside Coconut that form when the Coconut is mature and ready to sprout leaves.

 It is basically the cotyledon of Coconut formed during the germination of the zygotic embryo.